mkorbar/WD2-code/README.md

-# Lesson 4 - File upload
+# Lesson 5 - Back-end processing and cron

-This is the starting code for lesson 4 and the solution to the lesson 3 homework.
+This is the starting code for lesson 5 and the solution to the lesson 4.

-Check lesson 5 if for the progress in this lesson.
+Check lesson 6 for the progress in this lesson.